-Read the full review of the Outdoor Research Transcendent Down Hoody below, and check out our comprehensive guide to down jackets to learn more about this cozy, feather-filled layer.
+Read the full Outdoor Research Transcendent Hoody review below, and check out our comprehensive guide to down jackets to learn more about this cozy, feather-filled layer.

 |Feature Type||Feature Specs||What This Means|

 |Weight||16 oz.
 (453 g)||Heavier than other down jackets we highlight due to burly material and lower fill power.|

 |Insulation Quality||650-Fill Down||On the lower spectrum of down fill for high-end down jackets.
 Less fill power means less overall warmth for weight.|